The Sandbox (2012 video game)

 The Sandbox is a 2D sandbox game for mobile phones (iOS and Android) and Microsoft Windows, developed by the game studio Pixowl and released on May 15, 2012.
-It was released for PC on Steam on 29 June 2015.
+It was released for PC on Steam on June 19, 2015.

+A sequel, The Sandbox Evolution, was later released on the same platforms.

-The brand was acquired by Animoca Brands in 2018, and its name was used for a blockchain-based 3D open world game of the same name that launched on November 29 2021.
+The brand was acquired by Animoca Brands in 2018, and its name was used for a blockchain-based 3D open world game of the same name that launched on November 29, 2021.

 Gameplay

 The player takes the role of "Deity apprentice" and sets about crafting their own universe through the exploration of resources such as water, soil, lightning, lava, sand and glass.
 The user is given a single 2D screen as their canvas, and applies these resources as pixels.
 Once added to the screen, these resources interact in various ways, such as water mixing with sand to create mud, and lava burning other objects.